telekom-mms/sectpmctl/README.md

 ### BIOS Updates, eventually even with an Secure Boot database update

-It seems that BIOS updates on Lenovo Thinkpads won't cause problems, as they seem to keep the Secure Boot database and won't reset the TPM.
+It seems that BIOS updates on Lenovo Thinkpads won't cause problems as they seem to keep the Secure Boot database and won't reset the TPM.
 All tested BIOS updates done so far did not result in preventing unsealing.

 On one Gigabyte motherboards on the other hand, the Secure Boot database seemed to be reset on BIOS update, with the result that the recovery